imrafaelmerino/json-values/docs/README.md

 json-values uses the persistent data structures from [vavr](https://www.vavr.io/), [Jackson](https://github.com/FasterXML/jackson) to parse a string/bytes into a stream of tokens and [dsl-sjon](https://github.com/ngs-doo/dsl-json) to parse a string/bytes given a spec.

+## <a name="release"><a/> Release process
+Every time a tagged commit is pushed into master, a Travis CI build will be triggered automatically and start the release process, deploying to Maven repositories and GitHub Releases.
+See the Travis conf file .travis.yml for further details.
+On the other hand, the master branch is read-only, and all the commits should be pushed to master through pull requests.